-They work by pushing air through mesh screens that trap the pollutants standard filters let through.
+They push air through mesh screens while trapping pollutants that standard filters let through.
 True HEPA filters can clean up to 99 percent of allergens and contaminants.
-It’s for this reason that they are often used in industrial or medical environments.
+Therefore, HEPA vacuums are popular in industrial or medical environments.

 These filters work so well because they’re based on the technology used in gas masks during World War II.
-Then, the US Army Chemical Corps, scientists and engineers involved in nuclear testing used more advanced versions (2).
+Back then, the US Army Chemical Corps, scientists, and engineers involved in nuclear testing used more advanced versions (2).

 Why You Should Buy a HEPA Vacuum

 Beyond more effective cleaning, there are other advantages to investing in a HEPA filter.
-While their main purpose is to leave you with healthier air, they have benefits you simply won’t find in a standard vacuum.
+While their primary purpose is to leave you with healthier air, they have benefits you won’t find in a standard vacuum.

 Perhaps the most sought-after benefit of a HEPA filter is that it can prevent the symptoms of allergies.
 For those with sensitivities to pet hair or dust, they’ll make a world of difference in your symptoms.

 If you vacuum daily to fight allergens, you’ll find HEPA filters extra useful.
-They’re also helpful if you have asthma and can improve or relieve other respiratory disorders.
+They’re also helpful if you have asthma; they can improve or relieve other respiratory disorders.

 This has everything to do with size.
-Dust particles, allergens and the like are measured in microns.
-Asbestos particles vary between 0.7 and 90 microns, while HEPA filters can trap particles as small as 0.3 microns.
+Dust particles, allergens, and the like are measured in microns.
+Asbestos particles vary between 0.7 and 90 microns, while HEPA filters trap particles as small as 0.3 microns.

 Go One Step Further

 As with asbestos, mold is not something you should tackle on your own.
-It’s good to know however that HEPA filters are effective enough to contain it.
+HEPA filters are effective enough to contain it.
 Likewise, they can sometimes trap bacteria too (3).

 Types of HEPA Vacuums

-There is little variation between HEPA filters.
+There is a slight variation between HEPA filters.
 The main traits that set one apart from the other are size, utilization, and manufacturer.
-Beyond this, the engineering and function of an industrial-sized filter is the same as in a little handheld vacuum.
+Beyond this, the engineering and function of an industrial-sized filter are the same as in a little handheld vacuum.

-When it comes to vacuums, the type of machine you purchase will determine the way you use it.
+When it comes to vacuums, the type of machine you purchase will determine how you use them.
 That, in turn, will impact how well your HEPA filter works for you.

 Upright vacuums are perhaps the most traditional.
 But they’re slightly flawed when HEPA filters come into play.
 These vacuums are designed for floors only and rarely come with versatile attachments.

-Also, if allergies are a problem, you should rather go for a machine that can clean vertically too.
+Also, if allergies are a problem, you should instead go for a machine that can clean vertically.

-On the downside, though storage is a hassle.
-Plus, they usually require assembly for use, and dismantling for maintenance.
+On the downside, storage is a hassle.
+Plus, they usually require assembly for use and dismantling for maintenance.

 - Assembly or dismantling required.